Summarizing Bayesian Nonparametric Mixture Posterior -- Sliced Optimal Transport Metrics for Gaussian Mixtures: Sliced Optimal Transport Distances for Gaussian Mixing Measures

 On the computational side, the expectation in Definition~\ref{def:smixW} is also intractable.
 As before, we use Monte Carlo estimation to approximate the value of SMix-W. In particular, we sample \((w_1, v_1), \ldots, (w_L, v_L) \overset{i.i.d.}{\sim} \mathcal{U}(\mathbb{S}) \otimes \mathcal{U}(\mathbb{S}^{d-1})\).
 The Monte Carlo estimation of SMix-W is defined as follows:

 When \(G_1\) and \(G_2\) are discrete measures with \(K_1\) and \(K_2\) supports, respectively, the time complexity of SMix-W is \(\mathcal{O}(L(K_1 + K_2 + 2)d^2 + L(K_1 + K_2) \log (K_1 + K_2))\), due to the computation of the projections and the solving of one-dimensional Wasserstein distances.
 The projection complexity of SMix-W is \(\mathcal{O}(Ld)\), as it only requires storing \(L\) projections of \((w_1, v_1), \ldots, (w_L, v_L)\).
-We observe that SMix-W reduces the time complexity from \(\mathcal{O}(d^3)\) of Mix-W to \(\mathcal{O}(d^2)\) by exploiting the linearity of mixtures of Gaussians.
-Compared to vectorized SW and Mix-SW with \(\mathcal{O}(d^2)\) in projection complexity, SMix-SW has a better projection complexity of \(\mathcal{O}(d)\), making it more scalable with respect to the number of dimensions.
-Furthermore, a lower-dimensional projection space for SMix-W may lead to a reduced number of projections \(L\) required for a good approximation.
+We observe that SMix-W reduces the time complexity from \(\mathcal{O}(d^3)\) of Mix-SW to \(\mathcal{O}(d^2)\) by exploiting the linearity of mixtures of Gaussians.
+Compared to vectorized SW and Mix-SW with \(\mathcal{O}(d^2)\) in projection complexity, SMix-W has a better projection complexity of \(\mathcal{O}(d)\), making it more scalable with respect to the number of dimensions.
+Furthermore, a lower-dimensional projection space for SMix-W may lead to a reduced number of projections \(L\) required for a good approximation. {We present a pseudo algorithm for computing SMix-W in Algorithm~\ref{alg:SMixW} in Appendix~\ref{subsec:appendix:algorithms}.}